 Sky Watch - Eye on the Sky

-Created by dust grains left behind by comet Halley, the Orionids is an average shower producing up to 20 meteors per hour at its peak.
-The shower runs annually from October 2 to November 7 and peaks this year on the night of October 21 and the morning of October 22.
-It will be an excellent year for the Orionids because there will be no moon to interfere with the show.
+The Leonids is an average shower that runs annually from November 6-30.
+It produces up to 15 meteors per hour at its peak, which this year is on the night of the 17th and the morning of the 18th.
+This year, the waning crescent moon should cause the skies to be dark enough for a good show.
 Best viewing will be from a dark location after midnight.
-Meteors will radiate from the constellation Orion, but can appear anywhere in the sky.
+Meteors will radiate from the constellation Leo, but can appear anywhere in the sky.
 Reference

 Evening Sky Chart - October 9:30pm